tomato42/marvin-toolkit/example/nss/README.md

 ./time_decrypt_legacy -i rsa2048_repeat/ciphers.bin \
 -o rsa2048_repeat/raw_times.bin -k rsa2048/pkcs8.pem -n 256
 ```

+You can test different variations by addin the -r for raw RSA and -p for RSA-PSS.
+The default is RSA-PKCS.

 Convert the captured timing information to a format understandable by
 the analysis script: